 Subcontractors and companies with no employees may encounter special circumstances when it comes to the workers’ compensation audit.
-Some business owners purchase a ghost policy or a self-employed workers’ compensation policy, which covers workers not yet hired.
-There are also some subcontractors who are not covered by workers’ compensation on their own and are expected to be covered under the contracting employer’s policy.
+For example, some business owners purchase a ghost policy, which covers workers not yet hired, or a self-employed workers’ compensation policy to cover themselves.
+There are also some subcontractors who are not covered by workers’ compensation on their own because their state’s laws requires the contracting employer’s policy to cover them.

 4. Participate in the Audit Process

 As a small business owner, it’s important to participate actively in the workers’ comp audit process to ensure things aren’t getting overlooked.
 Auditors may not understand the data you supply them or interpret it incorrectly.
 The audit is a process and communication is critical.